thessaly/GOSHMap/CONTRIBUTING.md

 ##### > data required

-Up to now, we're requiring the following data for each Open Hardware project:
+Up to now, we're requiring the following data for each Open Science Hardware project:

 ```
 latitude: in decimal values